-Unfortunately, workplace policy hasn’t kept up with today’s working families.
+Unfortunately, the American workplace policy hasn't kept up with America's working families.

 Employers have been slow to recognize men as caregivers.
 Men now deal with the same stigma that women have long faced at work, when they seek to spend more time with their children, or ask for changes to accommodate family needs.
-They’re also “feminized” (people have said to me, “So, you’re basically ‘the wife,’” regarding my role in our family), and perceived as uncommitted to work.
-That perception is linked to lower performance evaluations, risks of being demoted or downsized, and reduced pay and rewards.
-As a result, men are less likely to use flexibility policies available to them, and the percentage of men reporting work/family conflicts rose from 33 percent in 1977 to 60 percent in 2008.
+They're also “feminized,” and perceived as uncommitted to work.
+People have actually said to me, "So, you're basically the 'wife'" or "you're the 'mom'," regarding my role in our family.
+That perception is linked to lower performance evaluations, increased risks of being demoted or downsized, reduced pay, and diminished rewards.
+As a result, men are less likely to use flexibility policies available to them, leading to greater stress for families; the percentage of men reporting work/family conflicts rose from 33 percent in 1977 to 60 percent in 2008.

 As Sen. Murray said in her speech after the event: "…what these fathers made clear is that the economic barriers we often see impacting women, like: inflexible workplace policies, the high cost of child care, and unequal pay, aren’t just holding women back.
 They are holding 21st century families back."